Education: High School and Beyond

 If you think your rights to stay in school and succeed have been violated, call the ACLU of Washington for support at 206-624-2180.

 After you finish high school you have a choice.
 Do you want to start your career or get more education?
 There are 2- and 4-year colleges, vocational programs, apprenticeships, and other training programs.
 What you decide to do right now might change in the future, and that’s okay.
-It’s never too early or too late to think about what will bring joy, money, and meaning to your life.
-When you learn more you earn more!
-Check out what you could make depending on how much education you get.
+It’s never too early or too late to think about what will bring joy, value, and meaning to your life.

 Explore careers and learn about colleges.